sczyh30/vertx-kue/docs/en/doc-core.md

 }
 ```

-The first field `logger` is a Vert.x Logger instance we are all familar with.
+The first field `logger` is a Vert.x Logger instance we are all familiar with.
 But you may wonder why `Vertx` field is present here.
 Should `Job` class be a data object?
 Of course it is a data object, but **not only** a data object.
 In `Job` class there are numerous methods that do some operations about job such as `save` and `progress`.
 I imitated the design in Automattic/kue and put these logic in `Job` class.
 They are almost future-based asynchronous methods, so it's convenient to compose the async results like this:

 ```java
 job.save()